-L. Casey Manning was born in Dillon, South Carolina on December 7, 1950 to Paul Manning, Sr. and Harnethea Bethea Manning.
+L. Casey Manning was born in Dillon, South Carolina in 1950 to Paul Manning, Sr. and Harnethea Bethea Manning.
 He has three children: Charlotte, Casey, Jr. and Morgan.

 He attended public schools in Dillon, South Carolina and received a basketball scholarship from the University of South Carolina.
 He received a Bachelor of Arts Degree in Political Science and History from the University of South Carolina in 1973 and was a scholar athlete during his four-year tenure.
 He received the Freshman Academic Award and the Outstanding Senior Award.
 He received his juris doctorate degree from U.S.C. in 1977.